 print("Sorted list: ", numbers)

-11. Write a python program using function to search an element in a list using linear search
+11. Write a python program using function to search an element in a list using linear search method

 def linearsearch(numList, key):